 What is a Statement of Adjustments?

-Your lawyer or notary will calculate and prepare a statement of adjustments for you.
+Your lawyer or notary will calculate and prepare a statement of adjustments for you for the closing day.
 This will outline all the associated costs with the above mentioned items.
-It’s like an overall summary so you can see what you pay and what is paid to you.
+It’s like an overall summary so you can see what you pay (and what you’ll receive!).

-In some cases, you’ll get a credit portion paid to you on utilities, property taxes and other bills based on where your closing date falls within the month/ payment cycle.
+In some cases, you’ll get a credit portion on utilities, property taxes and other bills.
+This depends on where your closing date falls within the month/ payment cycle.

 Have questions?